-One potentially countervailing factor is the impact of Hart-Scott-Rodino (HSR) filing obligations.
+One potentially countervailing factor is the impact of Hart-Scott-Rodino Act filing obligations.

-The HSR Act mandates that parties exceeding certain size thresholds undertaking acquisitions over a certain size notify the government (U.S. Department of Justice (DOJ) and Federal Trade Commission (FTC)) in advance of closing their transaction to allow the government time to review the proposed acquisition transactions for potential anticompetitive effects.
-HSR can also apply to certain patent licensing arrangements, such as those involving exclusive licenses transferring "all commercially significant rights" with respect to certain medical and botanical products, pharmaceutical preparations, in-vitro diagnostic substances, and biological products.
+The HSR Act mandates that parties exceeding certain size thresholds undertaking acquisitions over a certain size notify the government - specifically, the U.S. Department of Justice and Federal Trade Commission - in advance of closing their transaction to allow the government time to review the proposed acquisition transactions for potential anticompetitive effects.

+HSR can also apply to certain patent licensing arrangements, such as those involving exclusive licenses transferring all commercially significant rights with respect to certain medical and botanical products, pharmaceutical preparations, in-vitro diagnostic substances and biological products.
 Commercially significant rights include grants of exclusive geographic territories or fields of use.

-For these types of license transactions in 2025, HSR filing obligations apply if one of the parties is engaged in U.S. commerce, the parties have annual sales or assets of at least \$252.9 million and \$25.3 million, respectively, and the transaction is valued at more than \$126.4 million.
-For purposes of calculating the transaction value, the parties are required to estimate the total value of all payments over the life of the arrangement, not just the upfront payment.
+For these types of license transactions this year, HSR filing obligations apply if one of the parties is engaged in U.S. commerce, the parties have annual sales or assets of at least \$252.9 million and \$25.3 million, respectively, and the transaction is valued at more than \$126.4 million.

+For purposes of calculating the transaction value, the parties are required to estimate the total value of all payments over the life of the arrangement, not just the up-front payment.
 If the value of the transaction exceeds \$505.8 million, it is reportable regardless of the size of the parties.

 If the thresholds are met, both parties must file premerger notification forms and observe a 30-day waiting period before completing the transaction.
 The 30-day period may be extended if the government issues a request for additional information.

-While many expected the current administration to sideline HSR reforms, new rules went into effect on February 10, which are estimated to extend contractual filing timelines from less than 10 days to at least 30, due to more burdensome reporting requirements.
+While many expected the current administration to sideline HSR reforms, new rules went into effect on Feb.
+10, which are estimated to extend contractual filing timelines from less than 10 days to at least 30, due to more burdensome reporting requirements.

 In addition, new leadership at the FTC and DOJ have indicated their intent to focus on deals in the pharmaceutical and health care industries as part of the administration's broader efforts to lower health care costs and promote competition.

 For example, the FTC has challenged the acquisition of a manufacturer of coatings for medical devices and continued its litigation against pharmacy benefits managers, while the DOJ has continued its challenge to the combination of two large home health providers.

-Also, in an April executive order, FTC, DOJ, and Health and Human Services were ordered to conduct joint public listening sessions and issue a report and recommendations to reduce anticompetitive behavior of pharmaceutical manufacturers.
+Also, on June 11, the FTC, DOJ, U.S. Department of Health and Human Services and U.S. Department of Commerce announced three joint listening sessions on lowering Americans' drug prices through competition, which will include panels regarding generic and biosimilar availability, prescription drug formularies and benefits and regulatory barriers.

+The sessions are intended to inform the FTC and DOJ's joint report on reducing anticompetitive behavior of pharmaceutical manufacturers, as contemplated by an April executive order.